88-degrees/Book-of-Changes/e88a82jie.md

 ## Notes

-The primary application of the character Kieh was to denote the joints of the bamboo;
+The primary application of the character **Jié ䷻** was to denote the joints of the bamboo;
 it is used also for the joints of the human frame; and for the solar and other terms of the year.
 Whatever makes regular division may be denominated a Kieh; there enter into it the ideas of regulating and restraining;
 and the subject of this hexagram is the regulations of government enacted for the guidance and control of the people.